zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-essentials.md

 After that, the extension should use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel.

-Lastly, the extennsion defines the `_initializeControl` method that initializes the control.
+Lastly, the extension defines the `_initializeControl` method that initializes the control.

 #### Default Layout